Tarrant County Homestead Exemption

 Required documents: VA documentation indicating the disability percentage, proof of donation by a charitable organization, and Texas ID.

-Surviving Spouse of Armed Services Member Killed in the Line of Duty: 100% homestead exemption
+Surviving Spouse of Armed Services Member Killed in the Line of Duty

 If you are the unremarried surviving spouse of a U.S. armed services member who was killed or fatally injured in the line of duty, you may be entitled to a 100% property tax exemption on your residence homestead.